-- Data Detox Kit — A great resource by Tactical Tech that gives you steps you can take to control your digital privacy, security, and well-being in ways that feel right to you.
+- Data Detox Kit: It is a great resource by Tactical Tech that gives you steps you can take to control your digital privacy, security, and well-being in ways that feel right to you.

-- The KIT — Another great resource by Tactical Tech, for those who believe in the power of information as evidence but who recognize that working with information does not necessarily lead to immediate results or desired changes.
+- The KIT: It is a great resource by Tactical Tech, for those who believe in the power of information as evidence but who recognize that working with information does not necessarily lead to immediate results or desired changes.